-Traveling over this beautiful yet adventurous road to Spiti Valley is a sightseeing in itself.
-However, while traversing over it there are some fabulous places which you can visit alongside this highway to heaven.
+Traveling over this beautiful yet adventurous road to Spiti Valley from Manali is sightseeing in itself.
+However, while running over it there are some beautiful places which you can visit alongside this highway to this trans-Himalayan heaven.
 To name few,

 List of Accommodation or Stay Options on Road to Spiti Valley via Manali

-You can also go ahead and vouch for these PWD Rest Houses along the entire road to Spiti Valley, which are though comfortable and economic but may not suit needs of every family.
+You can also go ahead and vouch for these PWD Rest Houses on this route as well as after reaching Spiti Valley.
+These guest houses are comfortable and economic but they may not suit the needs of every family.
 Also, you require bookings for them and sometimes in case of some VIP visit they may try to push you though not in rights.
-But, in general and in case you are OK with average comfort conditions, Quite Recommended!!
-You can refer: How to Book HP PWD Rest Houses or FRHs
+However, in case you are OK with average comfort conditions and cooking/arranging your own food, I will suggest staying at these.
+You can always refer my article on How to Book HP PWD Rest Houses or FRHs

-Acclimatization & its importance on Road to Spiti Valley via Kinnaur
+Acclimatization & its importance on Road to Kaza via Manali

-Having said that if you have no option to go via Kinnaur then on a road trip to Spiti Valley via Manali, it is always good that you take little precautions to minimize the effects of high altitude sickness.
-Here are some tips which will help acclimatizing the body faster in first few days of the trip:
+Having said that if you cannot travel via Kinnaur then on a road trip to Spiti Valley via Manali, it is always good that you take little precautions to minimize the effects of high altitude sickness.
+Here are some tips which will help

-- Try to sleep at Solang Valley not Manali as Solang Valley does help in acclimatization while Manali does not do so.
+- Try to sleep at Solang Valley, not Manali because Solang Valley does help in acclimatization while Manali does not do so.

-- Try to reach Kaza with at least 3 night stays, if you have time.
+- Try to reach Kaza with at least 3 night stays or cover Lahaul Valley first, if you have time

 - Keep your body properly hydrated.